18 Awesome Day Trips From Eugene, OR

 If you’re looking for a place to camp, the park also has a walk-in area for tent camping on a first-come, first-served basis.

 Smith Rock State Park is quite the popular attraction, and with that comes potential challenges with parking, especially during the peak season and on weekends.
-If you want to beat the crowds, visit on a weekday or try to get there before 8am on weekends.
-The parking/day-use fee costs $5.
+To beat the crowds, visit on a weekday or try to get there before 8am on weekends.

-Pro Tip: Smith Rock is located not too far from Redmond, Bend, Tumalo Falls, and Sunriver.
-You may want to consider turning your day trip into an overnight trip in order to explore the area more.
+👉 Pro Tip: Smith Rock SP is located not too far from Redmond, Bend, Tumalo Falls, and Sunriver.
+This area has LOADS TO DO!
+Consider turning your day trip into an overnight trip in order to explore the area more.

 9. Crater Lake National Park